 The solution involves understanding the pain-pleasure balance.
 The more friction or difficulty you experience, the greater the subsequent dopamine reward.
 For example, after a hard X Gym workout, dopamine levels can double over baseline for 2.5 hours.
 The pain itself doesn’t release dopamine – it’s the contrast after the pain ends that creates the surge.

-We live in a world of buttons, thermostats, food abundance, and screens, so we find rewards too easily.
-This lowers our dopamine baseline, leaving to more of those behaviors to chase the surges.
-These weak, effortless rewards lower the baseline, leaving us feeling low and unmotivated.
+We find rewards too easily now.
+We live in a world of instant gratification full of buttons, thermostats, food abundance, screens, and countless other things that help us avoid physical effort and pain to achieve those rewards.
+This lowers our dopamine baseline, leading to more of those easy behaviors to chase dopamine, leaving us feeling tired and unmotivated.

 In fact, the more effort, the more dopamine you get back, and thus a higher baseline.
 This is why people who inherit money often become so depressed and unmotivated, while those who are self-made remain motivated, happier, creative, and inspired.